pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

 Creating Modules
 ~~~~~~~~~~~~~~~~
 Now that the basics are done, the user can also create a module.
 This requires
-that package.json to be generated and using NPM will generate a basic skeleton
+package.json to be generated.
+Using NPM will generate a basic skeleton
 of package.json.

 .. code-block:: text